a swirl of four-color dots

 The book covers the entire history of newspaper comics from a unique angle—how they were made and printed.
 You can find many other books that I can recommend that look at comics through the lens of artist, biography, genre, and subject matter, as well as hundreds of lovingly, painstakingly restored collections, such as the complete Peanuts and Little Nemo Sunday strips.

 How Comics Were Made turns to the stories of creation: What did artists’ originals look like and how were they transformed for print?
 In the days before digital reproduction, how did a cartoonist tell a printer they wanted a 30% green?
 How, in fact, did the Yellow Kid get his tint?
 Does a cartoonist have to conceive of a comic differently now when aiming for multiple print and digital appearances in different formats?
 The answers are surprising, revealing, and beautiful.
-You’ll see reproductions of art and artifacts that have never appeared in print anywhere, and some historic comics appear for the first time ever in any medium in this book.

 Other digital creative efforts get their day in the sun.
 While the methods are different, I’ll look into how webcomics artists have created their work for online-only or online-first reading for the last 25-plus years and how that’s changed archiving, reading habits, and perception.